-Join Tim Grey for an in-depth discussion in this video Adjusting perspective matching, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Adjusting perspective matching, part of Photoshop: Creating Composites (2012).

 Whether you're attempting to create a composite image that looks completely believable or you're just having a little bit of fun with a more creative interpretation of an image.
 It's important that the images match up with each other.
 And that means both, that you've created a good Layer Mask, so that everything blends together smoothly.
 Also, that you adjust overall tone and texture so that you have the most realistic effect possible.
 But you also want to make sure that the perspective matches between the images.
 Here, for example, I'm sort of looking head on at a brown pelican but the view of what's down below doesn't seem to match up in terms of perspective.
 I think I need to skew thing just a little bit, so that I get more realistic result.

 We can apply a Transformation to one or more Image Layers in order to change that perspective and try to create a more realistic composite.
 In this case, I think I'll stretch out the underlying Shoreline Layer.
 I have a Shoreline Layer, which is this background as well as a brown Pelican Layer, which is just the bird sitting on the rock.
 And so, I'll click on the Thumbnail for the Shoreline Layer in order to make that the active Layer.
 And then, I'll choose Edit > Free Transform, from the menu in order to enter the Transform mode.
 I'll Zoom out a little bit, cuz I'm going to have to do some wild adjustments.